After the partnership debuts later this week, customers will be able to link their Qantas and AfterPay accounts and start earning points on purchases.

 Who can earn Qantas Points with AfterPay?

-Existing customers seem to get the short end of the stick; the ability to earn Qantas Points will only be activated after linking your accounts together and spending $1,000 first.
+All other existing customers seem to get the short end of the stick; the ability to earn Qantas Points will only be activated after linking your accounts together and spending $1,000 first.
 Plus, only the first 50,000 people to do so will be able to earn points.

 It’s not yet known whether the first $1,000 spent will be eligible for Qantas Points, or if it only applies to the purchases afterwards.
 We will keep this article updated when the full terms and conditions are released.